Mobile Banking Hacks: 6 Ways You Can Avoid Bank Transfer Fees

 Below are the steps:

-ING first rose to fame among Pinoy digital bankers because of their fairly high interest rates — but one of the things that really sets them apart is their check deposit feature.
-This has especially come in handy to those who’ve received check payments during the pandemic.
-Now, you can easily transfer the funds from your check to your desired bank account without having to step out of your house.
+ING first rose to fame among Pinoy digital bankers because of their fairly high interest rates — but one of the things that really set them apart was their check deposit feature.
+This proved especially useful to those who received check payments during the pandemic.
+Now, you can easily transfer funds from your check to your desired bank account without having to step out of your house.

 The we list below are ideal for low priority transfers: Payments that don’t need to come in immediately.
 These interbank transfers are usually powered by PESONet or DragonPay — services that usually operate based on banking days and hours.